ramin-mohammadi/Robot_ReinforcementLearning/README.md

 ### xArmClass.py
 - ReinforcementLearning/different_env_packages/METHOD/env_package/FactoryRobotArm/xArmClass.py
 - Code for the robot's class (boiler plate from a Blockly example) and contains functions that the environment in xArmEnv.py calls to perform actions with the robot (move to this position or open gripper, etc.)
+- Utilize the Blockly software and python conversion to get a boiler plate class structure and understanding of different commands.
+In addition look at the xArm SDK repo's API for functions to use outside of what's available in Blockly: https://github.com/xArm-Developer/xArm-Python-SDK

 ### test_env.py / test_env_sim.py
 - ReinforcementLearning/different_env_packages/METHOD/env_package/test_env.py
 - This can be seen as the main.py where we actually call/create our gymnasium custom environment, pick a policy (PPO or DQN), train the policy with our environment, and then test the trained policy / Reinforcement Learning model